jimorc/WSL-Guide/0250-Ubuntu.md

 password that will correspond to your new Ubuntu user account.

-Installation will complete, and your are presented with a bash command prompt:
+Installation will complete, and you are presented with a bash command prompt:

 ![](images/ubuntuinstallcomplete.png)